What you can and can’t do – latest government updates

 This advice is being kept under constant review.

-Travel disruption is still possible and national control measures may be brought in with little notice, so check our travel guidance.
+Travel disruption is still possible and national control measures may be brought in with little notice, so check GOV.UK travel guidance.
+More information here

 What has changed?

 The guidance for the clinically extremely vulnerable is that shielding has been paused.

 - You do not need to follow previous shielding advice

 - You can go to work as long as the workplace is Covid-secure, but should carry on working from home wherever possible